yast/yast-storage-ng/doc/btrfs_in_partitioner.md

 becomes shadowed, it will simply disappear from the list with no trace and will re-appear as soon as the device that was shadowing it is modified or deleted.

-## Changes in the UI to accommodate the features
+## Changes implemented in the UI to accommodate the features

-This section describes how the Partitioner UI can be adapted to offer support for multi-device Btrfs filesystems and to improve the management of Btrfs subvolumes.
+This section describes how the Partitioner UI will be adapted to offer support for multi-device Btrfs filesystems and to improve the management of Btrfs subvolumes.
 There is no need to implement both things at once.
 Quite the opposite, multi-device filesystems is a clear priority that should be addressed as soon as possible while the management of subvolumes is not that relevant at this point of time.

-### The "File Systems" tree entry

-Likely, the current "Btrfs" entry in the left tree could be replaced with a "File Systems" one that will contain a list with all the filesystems, both the multi-device and the traditional ones based only in a block device.

-This will be the only view in which the traditional filesystems (backed by only one block device) would be visible as an entity on their own, instead of just some kind of property of the underlying block device.
+This section does not list all the options that were considered, only the ones that are planned to be actually implemented.
+See the next section to check some discarded changes.

 ### Changes in the general list of devices

-To better reflect the interactions between the different devices and to make possible to visualize the multi-device filesystems, some changes would also be needed in the general lists of devices that are currently used all along the Partitioner.
+To better reflect the interactions between the different devices and to make possible to visualize the multi-device filesystems, some changes would be needed in the general lists of devices that are currently used all along the Partitioner.